Joel-HsienChi/PointRobotUi/readme.md

    2. `show_user(self, pages):`

-      This function will capture user's information from database according to the current searching type and the interger "page" parameter, which represent the page number, then insert checkbox and user information into table.
+      This function will capture user's information from database according to the current searching type and the interger `page` parameter, which represent the page number, then insert checkbox and user information into table.

       No return value for this function.